 We are done with the history talk.
 Let’s now divert our attention to what the castle has to offer to its visitor.
 Tourists can enjoy the richness and beauty of the castle through its self audio guide.
-On the western side of the castle is the Grand Masters’ Palace with the splendid interiors and Great Refectory.
-Amber Museum exhibits a great display of weapons and armour, make sure to peek to St Anne’s Chapel, High Castle, St Mary’s Church, great weapon exhibitions under the Polish rule.
+On the western side of the castle is the Grand Masters’ Palace with splendid interiors and a Great Refectory.
+Amber Museum exhibits a great display of weapons and armor, make sure to peek at St Anne’s Chapel, High Castle, St Mary’s Church, great weapon exhibitions under Polish rule.

 Size: 1,545,600 square feet